TONSIL FLOSS (2000)

 The whole thing started with an idea Johnny Smith had in late 1997.
 We’d been recording albums on cassette tape at a rate of one every week or two since sometime in 1994, and things had become a lot more serious than they once were, mostly because I was putting a lot of pressure on both of us to make great music that no one would ever hear.

 He suggested trying something separate from the proper albums.
-He would play the synthesizer on every song — which wasn’t something he normally did much of, even though I tried to talk him into it — and we would improvise like we always did…but things would be looser and more random, and we wouldn’t even try to come up with anything brilliant.
-We would just mess around and see what happened, with no pressure, and it would be called Radio-Active Waste.
+He would play the synthesizer on every song — which wasn’t something he normally did much of, even though I tried to talk him into it — and we would improvise like we always did.
+But things would be looser and more random, and we wouldn’t even try to come up with anything brilliant.
+We would just mess around and see what happened, with no pressure.
+He even had a name for the music that would fall under this new umbrella: Radio-Active Waste.

 After one or two tentative sessions everything fell into place and we developed a system.
 I would play “bass” with my left hand and “drums” with my right, using the most realistic keyboard sounds I could dredge up.
 Johnny Smith would coax eerie sounds out of a synth.
 I would sometimes pause from my drumming duties to play synth as well, and we would take turns singing.